Beef to Taiwan

 Taiwan imports 96 per cent of beef for consumption purposes, owing to constraints in beef production capabilities.
 Australian beef is well received in Taiwan because of its ‘clean and green environmental image’ and high food safety standards.
 Taiwan’s beef imports come primarily from Australia, USA and New Zealand.

-Beef from the US is considered of higher quality, and is classified as ‘special grade’ for tariff purpose, whereas Australian and New Zealand beef and domestically produced beef are classified as ‘general grade’.
-The quality of beef determines where the products are sold.
-For example, US and New Zealand beef tends to go to the Western-style restaurants and modern supermarkets.
+Beef from the US is classified as ‘special grade’ for tariff purposes, whereas Australian, New Zealand and domestically produced beef are classified as ‘general grade’.
+The quality of beef determines where the products are sold e.g. US and New Zealand beef tends to go to the Western-style restaurants and modern supermarkets.
 On the other hand, Australian beef (mostly shin shank and other lower value cuts) are used mainly in Chinese restaurants and local wet markets for predominantly local dishes, in particular ‘beef noodles’.

 From Australia, the most popular and stable cuts in terms of demand are shin shank, knuckle, chuck tender and intercostal.

 Due to the strong demand of shin shank and intercostal cuts from other markets, it is suggested that the Australian meat industry consider introducing alternative cuts to replace shin shank and intercostal.